A Lorentzian renormalisation group equation for gauge theories: The functional approach to pAQFT

-In the following, to avoid heavy notation we will denote the renormalized time-ordered product and the renormalized BV laplacian as the non-renormalized ones, $\cdot_T$ and $\bv$; whenever we are dealing with local functionals, it will always implicitly assumed that we are using the renormalized definitions.
+In the following, to avoid heavy notation we will denote the renormalized time-ordered products as the non-renormalized ones, $\cdot_T$; whenever we are dealing with local functionals, it will always implicitly assumed that we are using the renormalized quantities.
+The only cases where a functional is both regular and local are constant and linear functionals.
+For those, the time-ordering map $T$ is the identity, both for the renormalized and the non-renormalized prescription.
+The BV Laplacian is trivial for these cases.